Tr2e/SPRenderAnalysisManager/README.md

 # SPRenderAnalysisManager
-🚀 A simple tool can help analyze page render time in Objective-C program There are two interesting 'Prirates' in this tool
+🚀 A simple tool what can help analyze page render time in Objective-C program

+There are two interesting 'Prirates' in this tool
 * SPRunloopTimerPirate
 * SPGCDTimerPirate